dmblack/oscal-processor/README.md

 # oscal-processor
-This is a simple NodeJS OSCAL processor.
-The goal/purpose of this simple ;
+The goal/purpose of this simple
+;
   To provide an interface between software/users and OSCAL content.